nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | `-h`, `--help` | :x:      | Shows [help message](#understanding-the-help-message) for this command |

 * Only the name is searched.
-* The search is case-insensitive, e.g. `hans` will match `Hans`.
+* The search is case-insensitive, e.g. `alex` will match `Alex`.
-* The order of the keywords does not matter, e.g. `Hans Bo` will match `Bo Hans`.
+* The order of the keywords does not matter, e.g. `Yeoh Alex` will match `Alex Yeoh`.
-* Persons with names partially matching the keywords will be returned, e.g. `han` will match `Hans`.
+* Persons with names partially matching the keywords will be returned, e.g. `ale` will match `Alex`.
-* Persons with names matching at least one keyword will be returned, e.g. `hans bo` will match `Hans Gruber`, `Bo Yang`.
+* Persons with names matching at least one keyword will be returned, e.g. `alex yu` will match `Alex Yeoh`, `Bernice Yu`.

 **Command Aliases:**